 My pups love banana and cinnamon.
 I also added some whole wheat flour, flaxseed and coconut oil.
 They could smell them and I could tell that they were hoping the cookies were for them.

 Max is our white polka-dotted dog above and we think he’s a hound-pit mix.
-He’s about 3 years old and has enough energy to run the world.
+He’s about 6 years old and still has enough energy to run the world.

 He loves wearing sweaters that cover his naked belly, curling up in a blanket and sleeping with his head on the closest lap or under the covers in bed.